Each mock service contains several reactions.

-In a simplest form, there is one mock response per service operation (SOAP operation or a REST URI+method).
+In the simplest form, there is one reaction per service operation (SOAP operation or a REST method+URI).

-In more complex cases there could be multiple responses per operation, one response handling multiple operations or even responses that do not correspond to any specific operation.
+In more complex cases, there could be multiple reactions per operation, one reaction handling multiple operations or even reactions that do not correspond to any specific operation.

-Responses in a mock service are organised as a list.
+Reactions in a mock service are organized as a list.